FrankPfattheicher/stonehenge3/docs/GettingStarted.md

 ```
 The ```v-on:click``` is the Vue way to bind a click handler.

 Start the application to see it work.
+**Note:** You may need to clear the cache to reload the updated content !

 ![Sample with click counter](Sample2.png)
 (after clicked the button five times)